TheZyRex/ffi3_intp_ROS2Worm/README.md

 - PlayerInput  -- using Message Type: ros2_worm_multiplayer::msg::PlayerInput

 Will respond to a Client, giving them their wormid -- using Interface: ros2_worm_multiplayer::srv::JoinServer

+# dockerized ROS2 Application
+docker image available from: hub.docker.com

+image name: thezyrex/ros2_worm_multiplayer:latest

+docker compose file is included in this repository and can be found in ./docker-image